-The Greater Sage-grouse Coordinated Consulting Team continues its efforts to protect Utah's conservation programs through a multipronged effort.
-The congressional and administrative developments in this first quarter are clear successes for Utah.
-Efforts will continue to work with the administration for changes to federal management plans and to work with congress to provide a legislative safe harbor to protect state plans from further needless litigation.
+The Greater Sage-grouse Coordinated Consulting Team continues its efforts to protect Utah's conservation programs through a multi-pronged effort.
+The congressional and administrative developments in 2017-2018 contract year were clear successes for Utah.
+Efforts in the 2018-2019 contract year will continue to work with the administration for changes to federal management plans and to work with congress to provide a legislative safe harbor to protect state plans from further needless litigation.